 When you have a ticket for the Very Merry Christmas Party, they will let you into the park as early as 4PM even though the party doesn't start until 7PM.
 So, arrive early!
 We luckily knew this tip.
 So, we entered in and started riding the rides!
 You can even book fast passes, so I had passes for Buzz Lightyear and Winnie the Pooh (although Judah made me cancel those for Monster's Inc. Laugh Floor.)

 Once the party started, we expected the crowds to die down, but strangely enough they seemed larger!
-We still had a great time and didn’t have to wait long in line for rides.
-We rode Seven Dwarfs, Peter Pan, Splash Mountain (Judah’s first time!), Thunder Mountain, Space Mountain, Buzz Lightyear, Astro Orbiter, and that small rollercoaster back in the Circus World that I cannot remember its name!
+We still had a great time and didn't have to wait long in line for rides.
+We rode Seven Dwarfs, Peter Pan, Splash Mountain (Judah's first time!), Thunder Mountain, Space Mountain, Buzz Lightyear, Astro Orbiter, and the Barnstormer.

 During the party, they offer unlimited cookies, soft pretzels, and drinks like hot cocoa and Fanta.
 So, we spent a little time grabbing our snacks.
 We really liked the soft pretzels!

 Monday, since our flight didn't leave until evening, we headed back to Disney Springs and shopped around a little.
 Judah is really into pin trading, so the whole weekend he was trading pins and shopping for them.
 He also loves Goofy's Candy Shop at Disney Springs.
 We stopped into the LEGO store and Judah custom built a minifigure for Simon for a Christmas gift.
 It was so sweet!

 We ate lunch at T-Rex, then walked around a little more before hopping on the Magical Express to the airport.
 Here's a tip: We were able to leave our luggage at the hotel for no extra fee while we spent the day at Disney Springs!